lookwei/ATC_CNN/README.md

 ## Start training

-To train a model with the our ATC-SMILES dataset:
+To train a model with our ATC-SMILES dataset:

 ```
 ../run.py